techcow2/LMSA/README.md

 ### Verify CORS is Enabled
 - In LM Studio, go to server settings and confirm "Enable CORS" is checked
-- This is the most common cause of connection failures

 ### Verify IP Address
 - The IP address shown in LM Studio may sometimes be incorrect